Lab-of-AI-and-Robotics/NFC_relocalization/README.md

 # NFC_relocalization

+contributed by Kyeongsu Kang, Minjae Lee, Hyeonwoo Yu at the UNIST.

 ### **This is a prototype version and will be updated to a more user-friendly version for future execution.**

 NFC_relocalization is Lidar-base Large-scale Global Place Recognition and Relocalization method by estimate 6-DOF transform